APT37/kumono/README.md

-> [!IMPORTANT]
->
-> Since I'm currently very occupied with university, active development is on halt for the time being.
->
-> I can still make time here and there to apply small patches, for example bug fixes from pull requests - but the implementation of new features is out of my hands right now.
->
-> Hopefully you can forgive me for temporarily neglecting private projects for the purpose of pursuing education.

 > [!WARNING]
 >
 > This is beta software.
 Please be aware that functionality might change or break at any time before the 1.0.0 release.